Chidiebere-Aginam/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Delete all the Java files in the directory and subdirectory
+Count the number of directory and subdirectory